Microscopic origin of local electric polarization in NiPS$_3$: Zhang-Rice triplet to singlet excitations in NiPS 3

-\paragraph*{Zhang-Rice triplet to singlet excitations in NiPS\textsubscript{3}---}NiPS\textsubscript{3} is a quasi-two dimensional van der Waals material \cite{coleman2011two,kuo2016exfoliation} that shows a zigzag anti-ferromagnetic ordering pattern \cite{sivadas2015magnetic,wildes2015magnetic,chittari2016electronic}.
-See Fig. \ref{fig:structure}.
+NiPS\textsubscript{3} is a quasi-two dimensional van der Waals material \cite{coleman2011two,kuo2016exfoliation} that shows a zigzag anti-ferromagnetic ordering pattern \cite{sivadas2015magnetic,wildes2015magnetic,chittari2016electronic}.
+See Figure \ref{fig:structures}.
 The Ni ion has a d\textsuperscript{8} configuration in an octahedral structure of S. There are two holes in the e\textsubscript{g} orbital.
 A recent study showed that the ground state of the NiS\textsubscript{6} single unit is given by the fact that one hole in the Ni ion is self-doped to the ligand p-orbital \cite{kim2018charge}.
-See Fig. \ref{fig:singlelattice} for labeling of ligands.
+See Figure \ref{fig:singlelattice} for labeling of ligands.

 To construct an effective lattice Hamiltonian for the NiS\textsubscript{6} single unit, let $d^\dagger_{m\sigma}$ be a creation operator of a hole in the Ni ion's m-orbital ($x^2-y^2, 3z^2-r^2$) with spin $\sigma$ and $p^\dagger_{nm\sigma}$ be a creation operator of a hole in the n-th ligand's m-orbital with spin $\sigma$.
 We define a vacuum state as the absence of holes in the single NiS\textsubscript{6} unit.
-Then, we propose an effective lattice Hamiltonian for the NiS\textsubscript{6} single unit as follows \begin{widetext}
+Then, we propose an effective lattice Hamiltonian for the NiS\textsubscript{6} single unit as follows

-\end{widetext} $H_K$ of Eq. (\ref{eq:KM}) is an effective local-interaction Hamiltonian \cite{georges2013strong} and $H_t$ of Eq. (\ref{eq:hopping}) is an effective hopping Hamiltonian \cite{slater1954simplified}.
+$H_K$ (\ref{eq:KM}) is an effective local-interaction Hamiltonian \cite{georges2013strong} and $H_t$ (\ref{eq:hopping}) is an effective hopping Hamiltonian \cite{slater1954simplified}.
 Here, $U$ is an on-site Coulomb interaction, $J$ is an effective spin-exchange interaction, and $t$ is a hopping parameter.
-Recalling that the ground state of NiPS\textsubscript{6} is given by self-doping, we obtain two constraints for parameters as $U-3J+2\epsilon_d>\epsilon_d+\epsilon_p$ and $\epsilon_p>\epsilon_d$, where $\epsilon_d$ ($\epsilon_p$) is an energy level of the Ni (ligand) ion hole.
+Recalling that the ground state of NiPS\textsubscript{3} is given by self-doping, we obtain two constraints for parameters as $U-3J+2\epsilon_d>\epsilon_d+\epsilon_p$ and $\epsilon_p>\epsilon_d$, where $\epsilon_d$ ($\epsilon_p$) is an energy level of the Ni (ligand) ion hole.